berops/claudie/docs/storage/storage-solution.md

 Claudie created cluster comes with the longhorn deployment preinstalled and ready to be used.
 By default, only **worker** nodes are used to store data.

-Longhorn installed in the cluster is set up in a way, it provides one default `StorageClass` called `longhorn`, which if used, will create a volume on random node in a cluster.
+Longhorn installed in the cluster is set up in a way, it provides one default `StorageClass` called `longhorn`, which if used, will create a volume which is replicated across random nodes in a cluster.

 Other than default storage class, Claudie creates custom storage classes, which force persistent volumes to be created on a specific nodes based on the provider they have.
 In other words, you can use a specific provider to provision nodes for your storage needs, while using other provider for computing tasks.